1840s

-The 1840s (pronounced "eighteen-forties") was a decade of the Gregorian calendar that began on January 1, 1840, and ended on December 31, 1849.
+The 1840s (pronounced "eighteen-forties") was the decade that began on January 1, 1840, and ended on December 31, 1849.

 The decade was noted in Europe for featuring the largely unsuccessful Revolutions of 1848, also known as the Springtime of Nations.
 Throughout the continent, bourgeois liberals and working-class radicals engaged in a series of revolts in favor of social reform.
 In the United Kingdom, this notably manifested itself through the Chartist movement, which sought universal suffrage and parliamentary reform.
 In France, the February Revolution led to the overthrow of the Orléans dynasty by Louis-Napoleon Bonaparte.
 In 1848, the publication of the Communist Manifesto by Karl Marx would help lay the groundwork for the global socialist movement.
+Arguably the first major event of the decade was the signing of the Treaty of Waitangi in the United Tribes (modern-day New Zealand) between Māori rangatira and representatives of the British Crown, which began in February 1840.
+Due to the differences between the Māori and English versions of the texts, the British claimed Māori had ceded sovereignty and proclaimed a new Colony, leading to more than 25 years of asymmetric armed conflict until the Colony secured substantive control.